atulkumar6556/install-os-on-jetson-nano-2-4GB-EMMC/README.md

 13. ```wget https://developer.nvidia.com/downloads/embedded/L4T/r32_Release_v7.5/overlay_32.7.5_PCN211181.tbz2```
 14. ```sudo tar -xjf overlay_32.7.5_PCN211181.tbz2```

-After this prepare your jetson nano and boot into recovery mode -
+🛠️ After this prepare your jetson nano and boot into recovery mode -

-1. Short-connect the FC REC and GND pins with a jump cap or DuPont wire, located below the core board, as shown below.
+1. Short-connect the **FC REC** and **GND** pins with a jump cap or DuPont wire, located below the core board, as shown below.
-2. Connect the DC power supply to the round power supply port and wait a while.
+2. Connect the **DC power supply** to the round power supply port and wait a while.
-3. Connect the Jetson Nano's Micro USB port to the Ubuntu host ( LINUX SYSTEM ) with a USB cable (note that it is a data cable).
+3. Connect the Jetson Nano's **Micro USB port** to the Ubuntu host ( LINUX SYSTEM ) with a USB cable (note that it is a data cable).
-4. After entering recovery mode run the given command on terminal into host linux system -
+4. After entering **recovery mode** run the given command on **terminal** into host linux system -

 * ```cd ~/sources_nano/Linux_for_Tegra```
 * ```sudo ./flash.sh jetson-nano-emmc mmcblk0p1```

-After successful flashing remove all the jumper cap/wire and reboot the jetson nano by unplug the power supply .
+📀 After successful flashing remove all the jumper cap/wire and reboot the jetson nano by unplug the power supply .